ptahdunbar/o11y-as-code-pulumi-newrelic/README.md

 # Workshop: Observability as Code with Pulumi

-This app demonstrates how to incorporate Pulumi and New Relic together using Observability as Code.
+This workshop demonstrates how to apply Observability as Code using Pulumi and New Relic together.

 ## Set up Pulumi and manage your secrets